 Press the Load Disk button to mount the selected disk image into the simulated floppy disk drive; press BREAK and then D to boot from the image and load the OS-65D operating system.

 The default speed of the simulated CPU is roughly 1Mhz, or one million simulated CPU cycles per second.

 Press the FAST button to allow the Simulator to run as fast as possible; press SLOW to return to the default speed of 1Mhz.

 This application was tested with current versions of Safari, Firefox, Chrome and Internet Explorer.
 Somewhat less current versions will probably work as well, with the exception of Internet Explorer, which did not add support for the <canvas> tag until IE9.

-C1Pjs is built from the following components, as listed in machines.json (see the c1p.scripts property):
+C1Pjs is built from the following components, as listed in machines.json (see the c1p.modules property):